FPGAwars/apio/COMMANDS.md

 ```
 Usage: apio drivers list usb [OPTIONS]

-  The command 'apio drivers list usb' runs the lsusb utility to list the
+  The command 'apio drivers list usb' displays the USB devices currently
-  USB devices connected to your computer.
-It is typically used for
+  connected to your computer.
+It is useful for diagnosing FPGA board
-  diagnosing  connectivity issues with FPGA boards.
+  connectivity issues.

   Examples:
-    apio drivers list usb    # List the usb devices
+    apio drivers list usb    # List the usb devices.

-  [Hint] You can also run the lsusb utility using the command 'apio raw
+  [Note] When apio is installed on Linux using the Snap package manager,
+  run the command 'snap connect apio:raw-usb' once to grant the
+  necessary permissions to access USB devices.

+  [Hint] This command invokes the command below and displays its output
+  in a table form:

-  -- lsusb ...'.
+    'apio raw -- lsusb

 Options:
   -h, --help  Show this message and exit.